-Goal III notes that "effective administration of justice requires deliberate attention to recruiting, developing, and retaining high-quality staff at all levels, as well as to developing and implementing appropriate accountability and compliance measures."
 Recruitment of court-appointed special advocates requires extensive screening and training of individuals.
-This is one of the proposed incentives in the CASA funding methodology rewards programs that retain these qualified, experienced volunteers.
+One of the proposed incentives in the CASA funding methodology rewards programs that retain these qualified, experienced volunteers, thereby supporting Goal III, Modernization of Management and Administration.